atanasko/Object-Detection-in-an-Urban-Environment/project writeup.md

 #### Cross validation

-Data set is splitted in training and validation subsets.
+Cross validation is a set of techniques to evaluate the capacity of our model to generalize and alleviate the overfitting challenges.
+In this project cross validation strategy is used where we split the available dataset in training and validation subsets.
 Splitting is done following the rule 80% - 90% goes in the training dataset, and the 10% - 20% goes in validation dataset.

 ### Training
 #### Reference experiment